(735 ILCS 5/9-107.5)

 The unknown occupants shall have the burden of proof in establishing a legal

-(c) The plaintiff may obtain a judgment for possession only and not for rent
+(c) The plaintiff may obtain an eviction order only and not for rent

 (d) Nothing in this Section may be construed so as to vest any rights to